Home theater subwoofers buying guide

 How much bass do you want?

 The question of "how much sub should I get?" is a personal consideration.
 I'm really into dinosaur and spaceship movies, so I like bass that thunders and makes my room quake.
-I went through several smaller subs before landing on my current Klipsch R-112SW, which suits my room and taste for bass perfectly.
+I went through several smaller subs before landing on my current 12" Klipsch, which suits my room and taste for bass perfectly.

 If your household is more likely to binge-watch comedy shows or kids movies, you won't need nearly as much "oomph."
 A smaller sub is the way to go, even if you have a big room.

-My colleague and fellow home speaker enthusiast Emily also has the Klipsch R-112SW, and loves it.
+My colleague and fellow home speaker enthusiast Emily has the same beefy Klipsch model that I have, and loves it.

 How much power do you need?